piholiveira/favorite-stock-with-python/README.md

-# Using Python for collect favorite stock
+# Using Python for collect favorite shares
 Created to know easily up or down at porcent

 # Requeriments